zjw-asu/Skypolarization_mapping/README.md

 1. A MATLAB toolbox with a six-file modular API
 2. Python port that includes an interactive tkinter GUI with side-by-side 2D fisheye and 3D hemisphere visualizations.

-This white paper describes the fundamental physics, the sign conventions, the software architecture, the API, and the limitations of the model.
+This white paper describes the fundamental physics, the software architecture, the API, and the limitations of the model.

 ---

 ## 1. Introduction

-The polarization of skylight was first quantitatively described by Lord Rayleigh in 1871 as a consequence of the elastic scattering of sunlight by molecules and small particles in the Earth's atmosphere.
+The polarization of skylight was first described by Lord Rayleigh in 1871 as a consequence of the elastic scattering of sunlight by molecules and small particles in the Earth's atmosphere.
 For particles whose radius $r$ is much smaller than the wavelength $\lambda$ of incident light (the *Rayleigh regime*, $r \lesssim \lambda/10$), the scattered intensity varies as $\lambda^{-4}$ — the physical origin of the blue sky — and the scattered light becomes partially linearly polarized, with the strongest polarization observed perpendicular to the solar direction.

 Polarization pattern of the sky is exploited by several insect species (notably honeybees and desert ants) as a celestial compass; it is the basis of recent bio-inspired *polarization-based navigation* systems for autonomous platforms in GNSS-denied environments; and it provides a clean test case for radiative-transfer codes used in atmospheric remote sensing. (buzzzzzzzzzzzzz, cheers !)

-The simulator described here computes the **single-scattering** sky polarization for an arbitrary observer/time pair.
-It is intended for:
+The simulator described here computes the **single-scattering** sky polarization, given a location & time.

-- Teaching the connection between solar geometry, scattering geometry, and Stokes-vector algebra.
-- Generating synthetic ground-truth polarization maps for bio-inspired navigation experiments.
-- Forward-modelling baseline (multiple-scattering-free) polarization for sensor calibration.

-Multiple-scattering, aerosol-loading effects, and ground-reflection contributions are deliberately omitted; the model is the cleanest possible reduction of the underlying physics and converges to the observed sky pattern in clear, low-aerosol-load conditions away from the neutral points (Babinet, Brewster, Arago).

 ---